Click here to play video

 As a creative, James works across commercial and subsidised projects in musical theatre, pantomime, contemporary dance, classical ballet, corporate events and children’s theatre.
 He has a deep passion for mentoring young artists, supporting them as they pursue professional education and later as they embark into the professional sector.

-James graduated from London Studio Centre with a 1st Class Honours Degree in Theatre Dance (Classical Ballet) and is currently completing a Master’s degree in Dance Producing and Management.
+James graduated from London Studio Centre with a 1st Class Honours Degree in Theatre Dance (Classical Ballet) and is currently completing a Master’s Degree in Dance Producing and Management.

 Originally premiered in 2025, BUSK is a soulful, gritty and toe-tapping narrative dance theatre production which tells a story of hope, redemption, and the unbound power of music.